 Pre-tax 401k contributions: These are tax-deductible contributions.
 These are the types of contributions you’re used to seeing in 401k plans.

 Roth 401k contributions: These contributions are made on after-tax basis, but are forever tax-free.
 Solo 401k plans can include a Roth subaccount to which after tax contributions can be made of up to $18,000 per year, which grows tax free like a Roth IRA.

 Mega Roth 401k Money: Bringing it All Together

 - Step 1: Max out nondeductible contributions to your Solo 401k – up to $54,000 for those single and under 50, up to $120,000 for those married and aged 50.

-Step 2: Do an in-plan Roth conversion on that money.
+Step 2: Do an in-plan Roth conversion on those contributions.
 Voila!
 Roth money.